dmkgll/dd/index.md

 I've worked for too many companies and projects to list, usually in "marketing."
 Industries include bitcoin, firearms and education.
 These days work on my own things.
 I think the 1990's were the best time in human civilization and we are just starting to reverse the last two decades of stagnation and cultural rot.

-I play competitive Age of Empires II, enjoy hiking and skiing, and read a lot more fiction than non-fiction.
+I play competitive Age of Empires II, enjoy hiking and skiing, like old tech and anyting from the 90s, and read a lot more fiction than non-fiction.

+---

+## subscribe

+You can subscribe by emailing me at <code>makgill@protonmail.ch</code> and telling me you want to get a weekly email from me.
+I'm also thinking about a print newsletter if I ever have time.
+RSS soon.

 ---